arnolkev/cs361project/README.md

 # cs361project

-# Angular client app instructions
+# Running the app locally
 Install NodeJS first and navigate to client directory.
 Then run these commands:
 `npm install -g @angular/cli`